kodecocodes/video-sqlda-materials/README.md

-# SQLDelight on Android: Getting Started: Materials
+# SQLDelight in Android: Getting Started: Materials

-This repo contains all the downloadable materials and projects associated with the **[SQLDelight on Android: Getting Started](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[SQLDelight in Android: Getting Started](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.